burturt/notes/pwncollege/Assembly - att.md

 ```
 ## Calling Conventions
 - Agreements on argument passing
-	- x86: push arguments (in reverse order), then call, return value in eax
+	- x86: push arguments (in reverse order, e.g. you pop them in order from first to last), then call, return value in eax
 	- amd64: rdi, rsi, rdx, rcx, r8, r9, return value in rax
 		- function promises to return `rbx, rbp, r12, r13, r14, 15` back to original state if modified, and technically rsp
 		- "callee-saved"